Bidiya: Sharqiyah Sands

-Bidiyah Province stands as a gateway to the beautiful oases at the entrance of the Eastern Sands, serving as a starting point for adventures into a world of excitement and vitality.
+Bidiyah Province stands as a gateway to the oases at the entrance of the Eastern Sands, serving as a starting point for people inside the Eastern Sands.
 Away from urban noise and as a break from daily routines, these sands hold various oases.
 Notable among them is the Raka Oasis, nestled amidst sand hills on three sides, offering a picturesque view.
-The Shihak Oasis presents a similar charm, along with the expansive Hawiyah Oasis, surrounded by sand dunes, creating a unique scene.
-This oasis serves as a living model of harmonious blending, where golden sands cradle it, creating a green peninsula in a unique tableau that distinguishes it from other oases in the Sultanate.
-Moreover, the steep slopes in the southern part of the Hawiyah Oasis provide an exceptional location for sand skiing.
+The Shihak Oasis presents similar features, along with the expansive Hawiyah Oasis, surrounded by sand dunes, creating a unique scene.
+This oasis creates a green peninsula in a unique tableau that distinguishes it from other oases in the Sultanate.
+Moreover, the steep slopes in the southern part of the Hawiyah Oasis provide a location for sand skiing.

 Among these oases, the Eidan Oasis is noteworthy, named after the abundant trees that cast their luxuriant shade.
 The presence of a water well further enhances its allure.
 Accessing it usually requires local guidance.

 Numerous tourist activities and events take place in these sands, including off-road vehicle dune challenges, horse and camel races, contributing to the dynamic atmosphere of the region.